zogar1993/zotvanks-md/TTRPG/Vaesen/character creation.md

     - All skills must start between 0 and 2.
     - Only the **main skill** may start at 3.
     - Skills can be bought with experience.
+    - Resources start at the lower value for your archetype.
+This can be raised by spending skill points, each point raises resources by one step, although your starting value cannot exceed what is indicated in the archetype.
+    - Resources can be bought with experience (it is a repeatable talent).

 6. Choose a talent.